HenchmanTRAK/HenchmanServices/README.md

 To get started with HenchmanService, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/HenchmanService.git`
+1. Clone the repository: `git clone https://github.com/your-username/HenchmanService.git`.
-2. Build the project using your preferred build system or IDE.
+2. Build the project using `cmake --build .`.
 3. Create a service.ini file and define the required fields.
 4. Install the service by running the executable with the `--install` argument.
 5. Start the service by running the executable with the `--start` argument.

+## Dependencies

+HenchmanService requires the following dependencies to build and run:

+ - OpenSSL library: Used for SSL/TLS communication.
+ - Qt6: Used for various aspects of the application such as interacting with a database and network requests.
+ - Doxygen: For generating documentation at build time.

 ## Usage